Centaur (rocket stage): Centaur T (Titan IV)

 The capability gap left by the termination of the Shuttle-Centaur program was filled by a new launch vehicle, the Titan IV.
 The 401A/B versions used a Centaur upper stage with a 14 ft diameter hydrogen tank.
 In the Titan 401A version, a Centaur-T was launched nine times between 1994 and 1998.
 The 1997 Cassini-Huygens Saturn probe was the first flight of the Titan 401B, with an additional six launches wrapping up in 2003 including one SRB failure.

 Centaur I (Atlas I)

 The upper stage of the Atlas I was the Centaur I stage, derived from earlier models of Centaur that also flew atop Atlas boosters.
-Centaur I featured two RL-10-A-3A engines burning liquid hydrogen and liquid oxygen, making the stage extremely efficient.
+Centaur I featured two RL10A-3A engines burning liquid hydrogen and liquid oxygen, making the stage extremely efficient.
 To help slow the boiloff of liquid hydrogen in the tanks, Centaur featured fiberglass insulation panels that were jettisoned 25 seconds after the first stage booster engines were jettisoned.
 Centaur I was the last version of the stage to feature separating insulation panels.